Fuenzy/zybooks_bot/README.md

 A Tampermonkey userscript that adds a small control panel to zyBooks pages and automates several repetitive interactive activity actions.

+What's different from other scripts like this one?
+It detects if the answer is wrong and tries again until the answer is right!

 The script can detect supported activities, run animation steps, enable faster playback, track completion progress, and interact with certain question/activity interfaces

 ## Features